Seared or Grilled Shrimp with Retsina, Lemon, Pepper, and Coriander

 - If using a grill pan, brush lightly with olive oil and place the shrimp in the pan, using kitchen tongs to do so.
 Sear for about 4 minutes per side, turning carefully, until bright pink and tender.
 Remove and serve.

-- If using a broiler or barbecue, thread four shrimp each onto four 8-inch metal skewers.
+If using a broiler or barbecue, thread four shrimp each onto four 8-inch metal skewers.
 Thread the shrimp through at their thickest point, near the upper part of their body.
-Grill for about 4 minutes on each side, or until the shells turn bright red.
+Grill for about 4 minutes on each side, or until the shells turn bright red, brushing with the marinade.
 Remove and serve, either on the skewers or off.